 Amplification and reflection attacks

 Reflection and amplification attacks use legitimate traffic to overwhelm the targeted network or server.
 IP spoofing involves the attacker spoofing the victim’s IP address and sending a message to a third party on behalf of the victim.
 The third party, in turn, cannot distinguish the victim’s IP address from the attacker’s one and replies directly to the victim.
-Victim, as well as the third-party server, cannot see the real IP address of the attacker.
+The victim, as well as the third-party server, cannot see the real IP address of the attacker.
 This process is called reflection.
 For example, take a situation where the attacker orders a dozen pizzas to the victim’s home on behalf of the victim.
 Now the victim has to pay the pizzeria money for the pizzas, which she didn’t even order.

 Traffic amplification occurs when a hacker forces a third-party server to send responses to the victim with as much data as possible.
 The ratio between the size of the response and the request is the amplification factor.
 The greater this amplification, the more potential damage is done to the victim.
 In addition, because of the volume of spoofed requests that the third-party server has to handle, it is also disruptive for it.
 NTP Amplification is one example of such an attack.